Junda24/AFNet/README.md

 ## ✏️ Changelog
 ### Mar.
 20 2024
 * Initial release.
-Due to the confidentiality agreement, the accuracy of the current reproduced model is very slightly different from that in the paper.
+Due to the confidentiality agreement, the accuracy of the current reproduced model on KITTI is very slightly different from that in the paper.
 We release an initial version first, and the final version will be released soon.

 ## ⚙️ Installation